Bottom-flavored inclusive emissions in the variable-flavor number scheme: A high-energy analysis: Inclusive -hadron production

 where $\drv \Phi(y_{1,2}, |\vec p_{1,2}|, \DY)$ stands for the final-state differential phase space (see Section\tref{sec:results}),

 and

-\end{widetext} We define the scale ratio $ C_{\mu}^{\rm BLM} \equiv \mu_R^{\rm BLM}/\mu_N$, and look for the values of $C_{\mu}^{\rm BLM}$ which solve Eq.~(\ref{Cn_beta0_int}).
+\end{widetext} \revdone{We remark that Eq.\eref{Cn_beta0} contains all the non-conformal terms present in Eq.\eref{Cn_NLA_NS_MSb} up to NLA accuracy.} We define the scale ratio $ C_{\mu}^{\rm BLM} \equiv \mu_R^{\rm BLM}/\mu_N$, and look for the values of $C_{\mu}^{\rm BLM}$ which solve Eq.~(\ref{Cn_beta0_int}).
 Then, the BLM scale value is plugged into formul{\ae} of the integrated coefficients, thus obtaining the following NLA BFKL expression in the MOM renormalization scheme \begin{widetext}

-\end{widetext} where $\bar c_{{1,2}}(n,\nu,|\vec p_{1,2}|,x_{1,2})$ are the NLO impact-factor corrections after subtracting the non-conformal terms, which can be universally expressed through the LO impact factors, $c_{1,2}$.
+\end{widetext} where $\bar c_{{1,2}}(n,\nu,|\vec p_{1,2}|,x_{1,2},s_0)$ are the NLO impact-factor corrections after subtracting the non-conformal terms, which can be universally expressed through the LO impact factors, $c_{1,2}$.
 One has